 Alex left his versions inside the cases they came in which would be easy to mount.
 I left them outside to make it easier to get rid of any heat.
 I mounted them by screwing the T220 cases to the plywood.

-two DPDT switch method of delaying HT.
+As usual, I use the two DPDT switch method of delaying HT.
 The transformer on the left provides the filament power for the 6S17K-V tubes.
 Each 6S17K-V uses 0.3 amps.

 Erick Bates used 4K 2watt resistors as a load for each module.
 I used 4.7K 2 watt resistors that were a lot cheaper.
 It was not too difficult to daisy chain the leads to the modules but it does get a bit fiddly and boring.
 I left the leads long at this stage and if the amp is successful, I will shorten them to fit better.